-I just completed Day 35 of the 45 Day Beginner Plan... and all I can say is WOW!
+I just completed Day 35 of the 45-Day Beginner Plan, ... and all I can say is WOW!
 The plan has made a huge improvement in my everyday life.
-I feel better, stronger, have more energy, and my kids notice as well ... they say, "Daddy it looks like your "bulk" is going down ..." ... that's what they called my rather large middle...I haven't really been watching my weight that close, but I would say I have lost somewhere between 12 and 15 lbs. ..I think the most important thing is to feel better and look better. ..and I know the weight is coming off as well...
+I feel better, stronger, have more energy, and my kids notice as well ... they say, "Daddy it looks like your 'bulk' is going down ..." ... that's what they called my rather large middle.
+I haven't really been watching my weight that close, but I would say I have lost somewhere between 12 and 15 lbs. ...
+I think the most important thing is to feel better and look better. ... and I know the weight is coming off as well. ...
 Thanks so much!

-This week is not about tooting my own horn, but I'm hoping to help readers realize that if you follow a plan (ANY PLAN) of walking more, stretching, drinking more water, and watching what you eat (limiting excess sugar/fat calories), you can be well on your way to improving your energy level and getting in shape.
+This week is not about tooting my own horn, but I'm hoping to help readers realize that if you follow a plan (any plan) of walking more, stretching, drinking more water and watching what you eat (limiting excess sugar/fat calories), you can be well on your way to improving your energy level and getting in shape.

-On another level of fitness, a young aspiring SEAL purchased the Combat Swimmer Stroke DVD in January and dropped his effort in swimming the 500yd swim for the Navy SEAL entrance exam by 50% (went from 12 to 6 stroke per 25yds) and decreased his time from 10:30 to 8:30.
+On another level of fitness, a young aspiring SEAL purchased the Combat Swimmer Stroke DVD in January and dropped his effort in swimming the 500-yard swim for the Navy SEAL entrance exam by 50% (went from 12 to six strokes per 25 yards) and decreased his time from 10:30 to 8:30.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.